MLeidel/wordScriber/README.md

 This project demonstrates how to create apps that combine a python module (tkinter) and an HTML GUI in an offline desktop situation.
-In this case the focus is on using HTML to edit, create and format, HTML documents.
+In this case the focus is on using HTML to edit, create, and format HTML documents.
 Here pywebview provides communication between Python/tkinter and HTML/Javascript.